Lose your fear of treatment with “Sleep Dentistry”

 Being sedated while you have dental work completed brings with it many benefits.
 Your anxiety will be relieved, you will be less aware or totally unaware of the procedure being carried out and your fear will be a thing of the past.

 Unlike dentists, Oral Surgeons are trained to administer anesthesia and offer many anesthetic options

-To administer general anesthesia in the office, an oral surgeon, like Dr. Anderson or Dr. Jimenez, must have completed at least three months of hospital-based anesthesia training.
+To administer general anesthesia in the office, an oral surgeon, like Dr. Anderson, must have completed at least three months of hospital-based anesthesia training.
 Qualified applicants then undergo an in-office evaluation by a state dental board-appointed examiner.
 The examiner observes an actual surgical procedure during which general anesthesia is administered to the patient.
 The examiner also inspects all monitoring devices and emergency equipment and tests the doctor and the surgical staff on anesthesia-related emergencies.
-Both Dr. Anderson and Dr. Jimenez successfully completed the evaluation process, and the state dental board issues a license to perform general anesthesia.
+Dr. Anderson successfully completed the evaluation process, and the state dental board issues a license to perform general anesthesia.
 The license is renewed every two years as long as the doctor maintains the required amount of continuing education units related to anesthesia.